Mainframe-Archive/mainframe-os/docs/faq.md

 ## Can existing traditional browser-based dapps be run inside Mainframe OS?
 We have gone back and forth on this, but are currently committed to not allowing external dapps (i.e. dapps hosted outside the swarm network/not packaged and deployed from within Mainframe OS) to be installed and run inside Mainframe OS.
 This does limit the potential reach right now, but as dapps and dapp users are still in their infancy we're making that tradeoff in favor of decentralization, more controlled user experience, and guarantees for end-users around privacy.

-## Will solidity dapps be able to copy&paste over to Mainframe OS?
+## How can solidity dapps migrate to Mainframe OS?
 Existing solidity dapps only need to follow three steps to work in Mainframe OS.

-1)Integrate with our wallet, following a similar process to what it was like to integrate with metamask.
-2)Make sure their app is structured as required by Mainframe OS (i.e. single-page webapp with index.html file at root level and relative paths to assets).
-3)Deploy the front-end webapp to our decentralized storage layer which can easily be done within Mainframe OS.
+1. Integrate with our wallet, following a similar process to what it was like to integrate with metamask.

+2. Make sure the app is structured as required by Mainframe OS (i.e. single-page webapp with index.html file at root level and relative paths to assets).

+3. Deploy the front-end webapp to our decentralized storage layer which can easily be done within Mainframe OS.

 There is no need to redeploy any contracts since the front-end can continue to reference the same instance of contracts on the Ethereum blockchain.

 ## How does MFT integrate with Mainframe OS?
 MFT tokens are integrated in Mainframe OS to power underlying services.
 In this initial release, users can stake MFT to send invitations to other users to connect.